Victor Juhasz

-Victor Juhasz (born February 19, 1954) is an American artist.

-Juhasz is an artist, illustrator and children's book illustrator.
-The artist works in pen and ink, as well as pencil, colored pencil and watercolor.
+Victor Juhasz (born February 19, 1954) is an American artist, illustrator and children's book illustrator.
+His works are in pen and ink, as well as pencil, colored pencil and watercolor.

 Early life and education

 Juhasz grew up in Newark, New Jersey and graduated from Parsons School of Design in 1974 His first widely seen illustrations were published by The New York Times while the artist was still a student.

 Work

 Work by Juhasz has appeared regularly in publications such as Rolling Stone, Time Magazine, and Esquire Magazine.

 Juhasz has been popularly recognized for his illustrations that accompanied the humor columns of David Feherty for Golf Magazine, who wrote for the magazine from the mid-1990s until Feherty's final entry in the March 2012 issue of the magazine.

 The artist is also known for his illustrations that regularly accompany articles by Matt Taibbi for Rolling Stone.

 From 2015 on, he has also created original artwork to illustrate political articles on Canada's National Observer.